Cal vs. Colorado NCAA Football Odds, Plays and Insights | October 23, 2021

 - Colorado's games this season have hit the over on one of five set point totals (20%).

-- Colorado is 1-0 against the spread and 2-0 overall in games when it puts up more than 27.0 points.
+- When Colorado records more than 27 points, it is 1-0 against the spread and 2-0 overall.

 - The Buffaloes have five giveaways this season, while the Golden Bears have eight takeaways .